 “Poor man’s” copyright is the act of mailing yourself a copy of your work or publishing it to a third-party website (like YouTube) to document when it was created.
 There is no provision in copyright law regarding “poor man’s” copyright and it is not a substitute for registering your works with the U.S. Copyright Office.

 Note: It is now mandatory to register your copyrights with the U.S. Copyright Office before filing a lawsuit.
 Only copyright holders who have obtained a decision regarding their application may file a lawsuit.
 Pending applications are not eligible.

 There are a number of benefits to registering your works with the U.S. Copyright Office:

 - You receive a certificate as physical proof of your registration.

 - There is a public record of your ownership.

 - Registration gives you the option to file an infringement suit, if necessary.

-- You may be eligible to collect statutory damages and attorney’s fees from litigation.
+- You may be eligible to collect statutory damages (up to $150,000 per infringement) and attorney’s fees from litigation.

 - Registration is considered factual evidence in a court of law if filed within 5 years of publication.

 - You can record the registration with the U.S. Customs Service for protection against the importation of infringing copies of your work.

 - Registering your works entitles you to collect damages at the basic statutory level (between $750 and $30,000 per work) at the court’s discretion.
 Damages may increase to $150,000 per work if the infringement was determined to be deliberate.
 Additionally, you may also be awarded attorney’s fees as well.

 “Poor man’s” copyright offers none of the above.